BennettSmith/ebo-planner-backend/docs/use-cases/UC-12-GetTripRSVPSummary.md

 ## Preconditions
 - Caller is authenticated.
-- Target resource exists and is visible/accessible to the caller.
+- Target trip exists and is visible/accessible to the caller.

 ## Postconditions
 - Trip/member data is returned.
 No state is modified.